edoreld/mark-as-read/README.md

 Get the extension [from the Chrome Web Store](https://chrome.google.com/webstore/detail/mark-as-read/hiflhkmicfagennabmnfcnnlpkmidfjj).

-## Features

-- Mark pages as read
-- Highlight visited links
-- Change Color of Visited Links
-- Export your pages and share with your friends
-- Backup

 ## How to Use

 Notice the new icon on the Chrome toolbar.